git/git.github.io/rev_news/drafts/edition-23.md

 while saying he is not fully convinced it is bad, as he finds "format.signoff" *very* useful.

-As there has been no further discussion on this and removing "format.signOff" does not look simple nor user friendly, the current situation, which is a bit ackward, may last for a long time.
+As there has been no further discussion on this, and removing "format.signOff" does not look simple nor user friendly, the current situation, which is a bit awkward, may last for a long time.

 <!--- ### Support -->